 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
-If you would like to make a formal complaint, then you can read our full complaints procedure here .
-Making a complaint will not affect how we handle your case.
+If you would like to make a formal complaint, then you can read our full complaints procedure.

-The Legal Ombudsman can help if we are unable to resolve your complaint ourselves.
-The Legal Ombudsman will look at your complaint independently and it will not affect how we handle your case.
+The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
+They will look at your complaint independently and it will not affect how we handle your case.

-Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman:
+Before accepting a complaint for investigation, the Legal Ombudsman will normally check that you have tried to resolve your complaint with us first.

-- within six months of receiving our final response to your complaint; and
+Normally, you must take your complaint to the Legal Ombudsman within six months of receiving a final response to your complaint from us.

-If you would like more information about the Legal Ombudsman, please use the contact details below:
+If you would like more information about the Legal Ombudsman, please contact them.

-Call: 0300 555 0333 between 9am to 5pm.
+Call: 0300 555 0333 between 9.00 to 17.00.